Skip to content

 Autobiography of the Founder of God’s Goods

-Who am I to found a religion catering to atheists, ecologists, libertines, humanists and believers?
+Who am I to found a religion catering to atheists, ecologists, libertines, humanists, mystics, and believers?
 Read on.

 I’m not one to feign piety or push fantastic beliefs.
 Those who do – annoy me.
 I’m largely humanistic (humans are free, fallible, and able), naturalistic (nature is dear; it is our origin and home), and deistic (the divine is found more through nature than scripture).

-God isn’t the mean inscrutable man most of the theistic religions believe in and brandish; God is the answer to What Is that we know must be, yet is beyond us.
-We don’t create the universe, except as we attempt to perceive, label and use it.
+For me, God isn’t the mysterious deity many of the theistic religions believe in and brandish.
+Rather, God is the answer to what we know must be, yet it is beyond us.
+We didn’t and don’t create the universe, except as we attempt to perceive, label, and use it.
 Rather, it creates us, allowing our speculation, investigation, and potential mastery.
-How it does and why I call God.
+How it came into being, allowed life to arise, and set us on our wondering, wandering way, could be given “the God answer.”
+Such an answer may only double the mystery; neither existence nor God is explained.
+Humans seem to need to know, and many are sure they do.
+I don’t, but I can call whatever is the ultimate answer to our abode and time “God.”
 That some revere this, or detest it, or serve it, or forget it – doesn’t primarily concern me.
 Any God worthy of belief wouldn’t demand it.

 Prophecy doesn’t profit the prophet.
 People don’t like hearing sensible “if-then” relationships, so they try to ridicule and ignore the prophet.
 But in the larger economy and ecology of human involvement, prophecy is needed.
 My approach, grateful for the larger cosmos that generates life and allows us to evolve, is critical of most religions, and seeks better relationships among humans, with life, reality, and “God.”

 For me, this calling to prophesy came not a single blinding flash, but an accumulation of realizations and inclinations gathered over a lifetime.
-At age 78, it is time to deliver these over in service of God’s goods.
-Here’s what led to my founding God’s Goods and its website, earthlyreligion.org.
+At age 79, it is time to deliver these over in service of God’s goods.
+Here’s what led to my founding God’s Goods and why I continue to publish monthly to its website, earthlyreligion.com.

 _____________________________________________